 How long does approval take?

-Typically 6–8 weeks after the annual deadline (June).
-Applications are reviewed in batches post-deadline; no rolling intake.
+Approximately 3–5 months after the annual deadline.
+Applications are reviewed in batches post-deadline; there is no rolling intake.

 Why do applications fail?